JOIN LOGIN JOIN

 new armageddon book with yarrick for warhmmer 40k product shot

-Of course, Wazdakka only really works here because GW paired him with the one guy who had to be part of this story: Commissar Sebastian Yarrick.
-We already saw the new model revealed, so we won’t spend too much time on it here, but go check out the full Return to Armageddon details here!
+We already saw his new model revealed, too, so we won’t spend too much time on it here, but go check out the full Return to Armageddon campaign details here for all his new rules.

 Commissar Thenia Graves